 - Become familiar with South Carolina’s child support guidelines.

-- File for child support at your local Child Support Agency.
+- File for child support at the local Child Support Agency.

-- You can print an application for child support services right from the South Carolina Child Support Enforcement website.
+- Print an application for child support services right from the South Carolina Child Support Enforcement website.

-- When filing for child support, provide a much detailed, accurate information as you can.
+- When filing for child support, provide as much detailed, accurate information as possible.

 - Be aware that the state of South Carolina charges interest on unpaid child support.

-- If you have difficulty paying child support, consider requesting a child support modification.
+- If there is a difficulty in paying child support, consider requesting a child support modification.